 Fresh garlic shapes

-Alex’s ranking from most to least favorite garlic bread:
+Anna’s ranking from most to least favorite garlic bread (including comments from the taste test):

 I guess garlic powder